virtual-disk-array/vda_doc/source/MultipleComponentsInOneServer.rst

 =================================

 The VDA cluster could manager thousands of disk nodes and controller nodes.
-For testing purpose, we could put mutliple disk nodes and controller nodes to a signle server.
-This guide will show you how to manage mutliple disk nodes and controller nodes.
+For testing purpose, we could put multiple disk nodes and controller nodes to a single server.
+This guide will show you how to manage multiple disk nodes and controller nodes.
 All of the nodes and the controller plane components are in the same server.
 Below is the
 architecture: